 The brainchild of Joanna Payne who founded the club in her living room in 2015, Marguerite is a network for women who work in the visual arts.
-The club aims to provide a ready-made community and support network for women working across art, design, fashion, photography and architecture.
+The club aims to provide a ready-made community and support network for women working across art, design, fashion and photography.

 After seven years of working in the art world, for leading organisations including Whitechapel Gallery and Frieze Art Fair, Joanna felt that something needed to be done about the fact that women often found it harder to realise their potential than men - something that was seemingly caused by a difference in attitude and confidence as opposed to a superior skill set.